-The flavour of cabbage and apple complement one another beautifully, it is a classic combination.
-Add in a few a mustard seeds and you will add a surprisingly delicious of bite to this easy to prepare dish.
-Just those few seeds add zing and a real depth of flavour to an otherwise fairly bland dish.
+The flavor of cabbage and apple complement one another beautifully, it is a classic combination.
+Add in a few a mustard seeds and you will add a surprisingly delicious of bite to this easy to prepare the dish.
+Just those few seeds add zing and a real depth of flavor to an otherwise fairly bland dish.

 Serve this cabbage recipe with roast pork for the full effect.
-The soft (ish) flavour of pork often needs a little jazzing up, so what better than the texture and flavour of mustard, another classic combo.
-Bangers and Mash are another great combination.
+The soft (ish) flavor of pork often needs a little jazzing up, so what better than the texture and flavor of mustard, another classic combo.
+Bangers and Mash is another great combination.

-If you want to increase the peppery taste of the mustard, you can add another ½ tsp mustard seeds towards the end of the cooking time, but beware, this does raise theheat somewhat and may not be liked by children.
-If you don’t have any mustard seeds to hand, then proceed with the recipe minus the seeds, but stir in 1-2 tbsp wholegrain mustard instead.
-A different flavour, but good nonetheless. .
+If you want to increase the peppery taste of the mustard, you can add another 1/2 tsp. mustard seeds towards the end of the cooking time, but beware, this does raise the heat somewhat and may not be liked by children.
+If you don’t have any mustard seeds to hand, then proceed with the recipe minus the seeds, but stir in 1 to 2 tbsp. wholegrain mustard instead which is a different flavor, but good nonetheless.

 Pour the apple juice and water into a pan large enough to take all the cabbage.
 Bring the apple juice to a gentle boil.

 Add the red cabbage to the pan, followed by the lightly crushed mustard seeds, give everything a good stir.
 Season with salt and pepper, stir again then bring back to the boil.
-Cover with a tight fitting lid (use a sheet of aluminium foil if you do not have a lid) and simmer over a low heat for 10-12 minutes, stirring occasionally.
+Cover with a tight-fitting lid (use a sheet of aluminum foil if you do not have a lid) and simmer over a low heat for 10 to 12 minutes, stirring occasionally.

-When ready, the cabbage should be tender but not soggy, you need to retain a little bite (no one likes soggy cabbage as it looses a lot of flavour and nutrition when over cooked).
+When ready, the cabbage should be tender but not soggy, you need to retain a little bite (no one likes soggy cabbage as it loses a lot of flavor and nutrition when overcooked).